Embracing innovation as a core aspect of your brand identity signifies a commitment to continuous improvement, adaptability, and customer-centricity.

 - Implement shared goals that require cooperation across different teams.

-- Encourage idea-sharing sessions where every department can contribute their unique perspective.
+- Encourage idea-sharing sessions where every department can contribute its unique perspective.

 - Recognize and reward collaborative efforts to reinforce the behavior.